HarvardHack/BIOCONDUCTOR/README.md

 legend("bottomleft",pch=unique(strain),legend=unique(strain))
 "Batch seems to explain more variability that strain.
 The first PC splits batch 7 from 3 and 4 into two groups.
 The second PC splits batches 3 and 4 into two groups (with one sample as an exception) Batch seems to explain more variability that strain.
 The first PC splits batch 7 from 3 and 4 into two groups.
 The second PC splits batches 3 and 4 into two groups (with one sample as an exception)"

+QUESTIONS 3.7
+EXPLANATION
+-The pair of u and v is more likely to have a high correlation than differences or log fold changes across pairings.
+This is because the differences and log fold changes involve moving the values of the pair closer to zero in which the individual samples had large values.
+High correlations in microarray data are driven by rows where both of the pair have large values.
+-The raw values reported from a microarray are not directly translatable to due to background noise, sample- and probe-specific effects.
+In particular, a value of 0 does not correspond to “no expression”, and a value above 0 does not correspond to "expressed".
+-The raw values reported from a microarray are not directly translatable to inference about expression, therefore direct relative comparisons of these raw values across different sets of proves are not meaningful.
+"Poisson with lambda = 1/2"   "u and v"  "Because different probes have different background levels, we cannot say for sure if gene A is expressed or not"  "Because not all probes are as good at detecting real gene expression, we cannot say for sure if gene B has higher expression than gene A"